Generic selectors

 Other names

-In the Cook Islands Oro had a different personality as a son of Tangaroa and ancestor of the Rarotongan People while on the Marquesas Islands, Oro bore the name Mahui.
+In the Cook Islands, Oro manifested with a distinct personality as the offspring of Tangaroa and an ancestor of the Rarotongan People.
+Conversely, in the Marquesas Islands, Oro was known by the name Mahui.

 Powers and Abilities